.NET Framework 4.6 New Features in Visual Studio 2015

 .NET Framework 4.6

 Microsoft has released the newest version of Visual Studio, Visual Studio 2015 Preview, along with .NET Framework 4.6.
-The newer version of the .NET Framework was introduced 12-13 of Nov 2014.
+The newer version of the .NET Framework was introduced on 12-13 of Nov 2014.
 The old version of .NET 4.5.3 will be updated to 4.6 before the final version ships.
-The .NET Framework 4.6 is highly compatible in comparison to the older version like .NET Framework 4, .NET Framework 4.5, .NET Framework 4.5.1, .NET Framework 4.5.2.
+The .NET Framework 4.6 is highly compatible in comparison to the older versions like .NET Framework 4, .NET Framework 4.5, .NET Framework 4.5.1, and .NET Framework 4.5.2.

 We would like to suggest that this preview version of .NET Framework 4.6 and Visual Studio 2015 is currently available for testing and feedback purposes only but very shortly it will be released as a final release, so before installing this version, please do remember that this preview version is not intended for use on a production computer.